hoagsie/vtm/second_inquisition.md

 They complicate things, such as it not really self-defense if they never proved a threat.
 They can go after touchstones or the much weaker, vulnerable childe.
-If <a href="Thin-blood" class="wikilink" title="Thin-bloods">Thin-bloods</a> are important to a Kindred they may attack them on the streets with larger margins of success.
+If [Thin-bloods](./thinblood.md) are important to a Kindred they may attack them on the streets with larger margins of success.
 They can even turn into accidental serial killers who make hunting harder.
 Some attack in public unafraid of arrest banking on Kindred holding back.